Fellowship of Isis: Focus

 It is sometimes considered pagan, but co-founder Olivia Robertson stated in 2002: "We are happy to have thousands of Pagans among our 21,000 members in so many countries.
 But we also have Catholics, Protestants, Buddhists, Spiritualists and Hindus as members.
 All love and follow the religion of Isis of 10,000 Names."

 All members in the Fellowship of Isis have equal privileges within it, and membership is free.
-Membership is open to anyone who wishes to join – once an individual has read through the Fellowship of Isis Manifesto and finds themselves in agreement with the principles laid out within it.
+Membership is open to anyone who wishes to join – once an individual has read through the Fellowship of Isis Manifesto and finds themselves in agreement with the principles laid out within it they become a member.
 There are no vows of secrecy.
-Members are free to resign at any time, if they so choose and to rejoin again at a later time.
+Members are free to resign at any time, if they so choose, and can rejoin again at a later time.

 The Fellowship is dedicated to spreading the religion of all the Goddesses throughout this planet.
 The Gods are also venerated.
 The Goddess is seen as Deity, the Divine Mother of all beings, as well as the embodiment of Truth and Beauty.
 "The ecumenical nature of this nonprofit organization reveals itself in a membership that includes Protestants, Catholics, Jews, Hindus, Buddhists, Shintoists, Cabalists, Spiritualists, and Wiccan and pagan worshippers of all kinds."

 FOI sub-groups, called "FOI Foundation Center Societies" or "Daughter Societies" of the Fellowship of Isis consist of the ‘College of Isis’ (Lyceums), the ‘Spiral of the Adepti’ (Iseums), the ‘Spiral of Alchemy’ (Solar Iseums), the 'Druid Clan of Dana' (Groves) and the 'Noble Order of Tara' (Priories).
 There are sub-chapters of these societies of the FOI in many major cities and countries around the world.

 The Fellowship of Isis claims over 24,000 members in nearly a hundred countries.
 Members often blend their own traditions and beliefs with those offered by the Fellowship.